Hospice and Palliative Home Care in NY & NJ

 Hospice: The number of hospice programs is far greater than palliative care programs.
 After a patient receives a referral from their primary doctor, they can then be enrolled in a hospice program.
 Once enrolled a patient will receive care in the home from hospice professionals.
-Alvita Care provides a range of services that are delivered by highly qualified professionals who share the same commitment to meet the physical, emotional, and spiritual needs of clients and those who love and care for them.
+Alvita Care provides a range of senior care services that are delivered by highly qualified professionals who share the same commitment to meet the physical, emotional, and spiritual needs of clients and those who love and care for them.

 Palliative Care: Palliative care requires a team of specialists including nurses, doctors, and professional home caregivers.
 Most commonly care is administered at the facility where the patient first received treatment.
 This team of professionals will provide care and manage most of the comfort care received by the patient.
 Palliative care is administered at home from a team of specially trained medical professionals.